Article

 • Daily Planning Sessions: Have quick daily meetings to go over the plan for the day.
 This keeps the project on track and lets you handle any issues right away.

 • Smart Resource Use: Make sure materials and workers are used efficiently.
-Techniques like Just-In-Time delivery ensure that you have exactly what you need when you need it, reducing excess costs and storage needs.
+Techniques like Just-In-Time delivery make sure that you have exactly what you need when you need it, reducing excess costs and storage needs.

 2. Process in Lean Construction